garmin/whisk/README.md

 2. **Multiple axes of configuration** You can configure what you want to build (products), how you want to build them (modes) and where you are build them (sites)
-3. **Multiple products builds** Whisk sets up each product in it's own [multiconfig][].
-This means that you can configure and build multiple products with the same invocation of bitbake, and that each products has its own isolated bitbake environment.
-4. **Isolated layer configuration** Each product may define which layers it needs to build.
-If multiple products are configured and the set of layers required for each product is not equal, Whisk will use [BBMASK][] to mask off the unused layers independently for each product.
-See [Product Layer Masking][]
+3. **Isolated layer configuration** Each product may define which layers it needs to build.
+Only the layers required to build the currently configured product will be included in bblayers.conf
-5. **Multiple versions** Whisk lets you define multiple different versions of layers to target for your product.
+4. **Multiple versions** Whisk lets you define multiple different versions of layers to target for your product.
 Each product can define a default version to use if unspecified, but users can override the default.
 This allows several use cases, such as testing products with more recent Yocto releases,